-A: If you mean painting, I love painting, there’s no reason about it, it just makes me feel good when I paint and create.
+Mr Likey: If you mean painting, I love painting, and there’s no reason about it, it just makes me feel good when I paint and create.

 Q: What is your inspiration?

-A: I get inspire by different artists, popular elements and art history.
+Mr Likey: I get inspired by different artists, popular elements and art history.

 Q: What is your creative process when you’re creating?

-A: Once I have an idea which I feel excited with, I make several sketches until I’m satisfy for painting.
+Mr Likey: Once I have an idea which I feel excited with, I make several sketches until I’m satisfied with it for the painting.

 Q: What would you say is an integral part to the work of an Artist?